 I would like to look at other jurisdictions and what they have implemented to see how that may work and/or how it may be complementary.
 I have already asked the department to work with the sector to enable venues to implement facial recognition in a manner that improves patron safety, ultimately.
-We are also looking to mitigate the real privacy concerns - some of the concerns that Mr Limbrick touched upon.
+We are also looking to mitigate the real privacy concerns, some of which Mr Limbrick touched upon.